Practical Travel Productivity Systems for Consultants, Speakers, and Hybrid-Remote Product Leads

 - Draft in first focus block using fixed section order.

-- Review and submit in second focus block before contingency closes.
 This workflow is intentionally small so it survives imperfect conditions.
 The fixed order reduces startup friction when energy is low, and the contingency boundary protects delivery quality when upstream delays occur.
-If the first block slips, do not redesign the process mid-week; shrink scope while keeping the sequence so execution remains predictable.
+If the first block slips, do not redesign the whole process mid-week.
+Shrink scope while keeping the sequence, so execution stays predictable.

 Common Pitfalls and Practical Fixes